ozgunozerk/asynction/README.md

             > and poll as soon as they’re ready.
 The waker is itself a reference counted pointer to a
             > particular task, and when it is time to wake, it puts itself onto the executor’s queue.
             > In this case, the waker is represented as a reference counted pointer.

+    - since this is all too complicated, we will use a simpler approach:
+        - our `Executor` will send the names/ID's of the I/O resources we are waiting on to our `Reactor`
+        - our `Reactor` will listen to the OS notifications for these I/O resources
+        - if any notification arrives, our `Reactor` will then notify the `Executor` about these events.
+        - remember that, this is an oversimplification!

 </details>